Skip to main content

 • Promoting the permanent retirement of old, inefficient appliances to save energy

-Joining the RAD program is a win-win for you and the environment.
+Joining the RAD Program is a win-win for your organization and the environment.
 Partner benefits include:

-RAD Partners are publically recognized by EPA for:
+Public Recognition: RAD Partners are publicly recognized by EPA for:

 • Protecting the ozone layer and reducing greenhouse gas (GHG) emissions